 Researchers have found that combining normobaric oxygen therapy with the following therapies leads to better results (57-59):

 Exercise – Exercise with oxygen therapy (EWOT) is typically done with a full mask.
 But I simply use a nasal canula.
-My functional neurologist recommended AGAINST wearing a full mask when doing EWOT.
+My integrative doctor recommended AGAINST wearing a full mask when doing EWOT.
 I use this indoor stationary bike.

 Low-level laser/light therapy (LLLT)– I find I get even more positive effects if I combine oxygen therapy with low-level laser/light therapy (LLLT).
-My functional neurologist combines the two as well.
+My doctor combines the two as well.
 You can read more about LLLT here.